How Translating a Children's Book Works

 We do not preserve rhyme.
 A rhyming picture book translates into clean rhythmic prose with the same emotional beats, but the literal rhyme scheme is gone.
 If the rhyme is the whole point of your book, plan for a native-speaker poet pass on the translated text.
 We can give you a strong draft to start from; we cannot give you a finished rhyme.

 We do not generate new artwork.
-The AI image step is in edit mode only.
+The AI image step edits the existing illustration; it does not draw a new one.
 If your cover has hand-lettered title art that was painted as part of the illustration, the model will replace the letters but cannot guarantee they will be painted in exactly the same style.
-For those covers, a paid designer pass for EUR 50 to EUR 200 per locale is the cleaner option, and you can export the image asset pack to hand to that designer.
+For those covers, a paid designer pass with your original layered source files (EUR 50 to EUR 200 per locale) is the cleaner option.

 We do not yet support right-to-left languages (Arabic, Hebrew, Urdu, Farsi).
 Picture books in those languages also need the page order reversed, which is a different production job.
 We will get there; we are not there yet.